JonathanWilbur/mueller-report/volume1.md

 [^918]: 7/31/16 Email, Manafort to Kilimnik.
 [^919]: 7/3 1/16 Email, Manafort to Kilimnik.
 [^920]: Kilimnik 8/2/16 CBP Record; Call records of Konstantin Kilimnik **\[ REDACTED: Grand Jury \]**; Call records of Rick Gates **\[ REDACTED: Grand Jury \]**; 8/2-3/ 16, Kilimnik Park Lane Hotel receipt.
-[^921]: Deripaska's private plane also flew to Teterboro airport in New Jersey on the evening of August 2, 2016. according to customs and Border protection records, the only passengers on the plane were Deripaska's wife, daughter, mother, and father-in-law, and separate records obtained by our Office confirm that Kilimnik flew on a commercial flight to New York.
+[^921]: Deripaska's private plane also flew to Teterboro airport in New Jersey on the evening of August 2, 2016.
+According to customs and Border protection records, the only passengers on the plane were Deripaska's wife, daughter, mother, and father-in-law, and separate records obtained by our Office confirm that Kilimnik flew on a commercial flight to New York.
 [^922]: The Luhansk and Donetsk People's republics, which are located in the Donbas region of Ukraine, declared themselves independent in response to the popular unrest in 2014 that removed president Yanukovych from power.
 Pro-Russian Ukrainian militia forces, with backing from the Russian military, have occupied the region since 2014.
 Under the Yanukovych-backed plan, Russia would assist in withdrawing the military, and Donbas would become an autonomous region within Ukraine with its own prime minister.
 The plan emphasized that Yanukovych would be an ideal candidate to bring peace to the region as prime minister of the republic, and facilitate the reintegration of the region with the support of the U.S. and Russian presidents.
 As noted above, according to **\[ REDACTED: Grand Jury \]** the written documentation describing the plan, for the plan to work, both U.S. and Russian support were necessary.
 2/21/18 Email, Manafort, Ward, & Fabrizio, at 3-5.
 [^923]: **\[ REDACTED: Grand Jury \]** Manafort 9/11/18 302, at 4; **\[ REDACTED: Grand Jury \]**
 [^924]: **\[ REDACTED: Grand Jury \]**